Robbie Ross (rugby league)

 Robbie Ross (born 24 January 1975) is an Australian former rugby league footballer who played in the 1990s and 2000s.
 An Australian international and New South Wales State of Origin representative fullback, he played his club football with the Newcastle Knights, Brisbane Broncos and Hunter Mariners before settling at the Melbourne Storm with whom he won the 1999 Premiership.

 Early life

-Born in Griffith, New South Wales.
+Born on 24 January 1975 in Griffith, New South Wales.
 Ross was educated at Swansea High School, where he represented 1992 Australian Schoolboys.
 Robbie is a local Newcastle Knights junior.

 Playing career

 Ross forced clubmate Robbie O'Davis onto the wing during the 1995 season.
 Ross, who signed a Super League contract that year, joined Brisbane while News Ltd fought a battle through the courts to stage its rebel competition.